 Tucked away in the leafy suburb of The Gap, is the beautiful Enoggera Reservoir.
 Previously known as the Enoggera Dam, this expanse of water has been part of the local landscape since 1866.
-Recently, SEQ Water opened it up for recreational use – making it a wonderful place for Brisbane families to visit.
+Managed by SEQ Water, the dam is open for recreational use – making it a wonderful place for Brisbane families to visit.

-Century old Enoggera Reserve is a haven for water and nature lovers of all ages.
-A short walk from the carpark leads you to a grassy foreshore sloping gently down to a designated swimming beach, the lawn is dotted with tall trees and is a perfect spot for picnicking or lazing by the water.
+A short walk from the carpark leads you to a grassy foreshore sloping gently down to a designated swimming beach; the lawn is dotted with tall trees and is a perfect spot for picnicking or lazing by the water.

-From this point, there are a few family friendly walks.
-The 400m pram and wheelchair accessible hillside track links this popular area to the Events Lawn, toilets and the Mountain Bike Skills course.
-Here, 4 purpose built bike tracks, (2 for beginners and 2 for the more technically savvy) caters for all ages and abilities.
-There are also trails heading off into the National park or around the reservoir if you are wanting a longer ride.
+The 400m pram and wheelchair-accessible hillside track links this popular area to the Walkabout Creek Wildlife Centre’s Events Lawn, toilets and the Mountain Bike Skills course.
+Here, 4 purpose-built bike tracks (2 for beginners and 2 for the more technically savvy) cater for all ages and abilities.
+There are also trails heading off into the National Park or around the reservoir if you want a longer ride.

-The waterside track leads you back from the Events lawn to the swimming area along the edge of the reservoir, it is a relaxed, short stroll perfect for the little ones.
-You can stop along the way at the Dinosaur Dig Sandpit where there is a trove of prehistoric relics and fossils treasures to uncover.
+The waterside track leads you back from the Events Lawn to the swimming area along the reservoir’s edge.
+It is a relaxed, short stroll – perfect for the little ones.
+You can stop along the way at the Dinosaur Dig Sandpit, a free activity with a trove of prehistoric relics and fossils treasures to uncover.

 The Araucaria track is a 5km loop.
-At 2 hours walking time, this family friendly trail follows along the reservoir bank before circling back through a giant hoop pine forest.
+At 2 hours’ walking time, this family-friendly trail follows the reservoir bank before circling back through a giant hoop pine forest.
 There is abundant birdlife and a chance to spot freshwater turtles amongst the lily pads.

-There is access from the carpark for watercraft and if you don’t have your own, kayaks, paddleboards, mountain bikes and mini Segway’s are available to hire.
-Visit www.walkaboutcreekadventures.com.au for prices and options.
+There is access from the carpark for watercraft and, if you don’t have your own, kayaks, paddleboards, mountain bikes and mini Segways are available to hire from Walkabout Creek Adventures.
 No motorised watercraft are allowed on the reservoir.

 More fun for families at nearby Walkabout Creek Wildlife Centre